micmacIGN/micmac/swig_mmv1/readme.md

 Dependencies:
  - SWIG
+ - pkg-config
  - Python 3 headers
  - for documentation: doxygen, GraphViz

 On debian:
-    apt install swig python3-dev doxygen graphviz
+    apt install swig python3-dev doxygen graphviz pkg-config

 To compile, select "WITH_APIPYTHON" in cmake interface, then:
     make apipy

-(if elise is to be updated, you have to run "make elise")
+(if elise is to be updated, you have to run "make elise" first)

+mm3d for python is automatically available to the user from an directory.
-The files to distribute are: swig_mmv1/_mm3d.so and swig_mmv1/mm3d.py
+The files to distribute are in swig_mmv1/build/lib.linux-x86_64-3.x/ (the .so file must be renamed _mm3d.so)

 To create documentation: